Gerald Checco, retired from City of Cincinnati

-Bill Scheyer, President: Bill is the former president of Skyward, the engine behind myNKY, a community-driven five-year strategic work plan designed to elevate Northern Kentucky to new heights.
+Bill Scheyer, Past President: Bill is the former president of Skyward, the engine behind myNKY, a community-driven five-year strategic work plan designed to elevate Northern Kentucky to new heights.
 Before Skyward, Bill was president of Southbank Partners, Inc. He also previously served as City Administrator for the City of Erlanger.
 He is a graduate of NKU and an alumnus of both Leadership Northern Kentucky and the Greater Cincinnati Regional Leadership Forum.

 Pamela Brailsford: Pamela is the Senior Director of Supplier Diversity and Sustainability for Cintas Corporation and a strong advocate for sustainability initiatives to help positively impact the company’s corporate identity.
 Pamela has a long-standing inclusion strategy to locate new, capable and qualified diverse enterprises through business trade associations and business development organizations.
 She is a founding member of the Greater Cincinnati Green Business Council.